 New York Net Metering Rules

 New York previously required utilities to provide net metering to all homes and businesses with a grid-tied solar system.
-However, in recent years, they began transitioning into a new compensation plan.
-Known as the VDER Value Stack, it recognizes the value of solar-generated electricity is different from traditional utility electricity.
+However, they began transitioning into a new compensation plan in recent years.
+Known as the VDER Value Stack, it recognizes that solar-generated electricity's value differs from traditional utility electricity.

 If the VDER value stack is your compensation method, you won’t be credited with the retail rate of electricity as you would with net metering.
 Instead, you’ll be credited at the Value Stack Tariff rate.

-This is a variable rate that increases and decreases based on a variety of factors, including the time the electricity is produced, where the electricity is produced, and how much other solar energy is being produced in that area at that time.
+This variable rate increases and decreases based on various factors, including the time the electricity is produced, where the electricity is produced, and how much other solar energy is being produced in that area at that time.

 For many residential customers, this rate tends to be lower than what it would be with net metering.
 For many commercial customers, the VDER value stack rate can be higher than the retail rate.